 Airless Spray Equipment

-This animation demonstrates the complete airless spray unit in operation.
+This animation demonstrates the complete pneumatic airless spray unit in operation. (pumping the coating from the paint container to another).

 1. Air is delivered to the unit by compressors via an air line to drive the air motor.

-2. Suction hoses are attached to the airless unit and fed directly into the paint container.
+2. Suction hoses are attached to the airless unit and fed directly into the coating container.

-3. Paint should be flushed through as shown before use.
+3. Coatings should be flushed through as shown before use.

 Airless Spray Pump